12. Society (SO)

 G4-SO8 Sanctions due to non-compliance with regulations

-Geberit incurred no fines in 2014 resulting from violations of statutory requirements.
+Geberit incurred no fines or sanctions in 2016 resulting from violations of statutory requirements.